Depression in young people is more common than you might think

 Lots of worries and anxieties

-What makes them better?
+What can make them feel better?

 Depression is possible to treat.